rkhamis/0-orchestrator/tests/README.md

 python3 bd-performance.py [Options]

 Options:
-  --restapiserver TEXT       0-rest-api api server endpoint.
+  --orchestratorserver TEXT       0-orchestrator api server endpoint.
 Eg
                              http://192.168.193.212:8080
   --storagecluster TEXT      Name of the storage cluster in which the vdisks
                              need to be created